Titilayo Adedokun: Singing

 In 2002, she was engaged for the first time in Germany.
 She appeared at the opera festival on Immling Estate in Halfing, Bavaria.
 The following year, she performed in Germany the role of Giulietta in The Tales of Hoffmann.
 To mark the centenary of Verdi's death, she sang in the Franco Zeffirelli staging of Aida at Teatro Giuseppe Verdi in Busseto, Italy, in the title role.

 Adedokun played roles in La bohème, Carmen, The Tales of Hoffmann, The Magic Flute, Porgy and Bess and Boccaccio.
 She has appeared in the United States, Italy, Germany, Austria, Switzerland, Russia and Hungary.
 In 2008, she starred in several German cities in a touring performance of Kiss Me, Kate.

 Since 2009, Adedokun performs regularly at the festival Munich Swings.
 Some of her songs have been recorded in the Yoruba language.

 Personal life

-Since 2004, Adedokun has lived in Munich, where she married Ruediger Helm and has three children.
+Adedokun has lived in Munich since 2003, and has three children.